gosh-sh/docs/docs/working-with-gosh/gosh-web/account.md

 **

 !!!
 Danger
-    **Please note that after creating your username it will be impossible to change it in the future.**
+    **Please note that once you create your username, it cannot be changed in the future.**

-if your username is already taken, please choose another one.
+If your desired username is already taken, please decide another one.

 !!! warning
     The username must contain only Latin letters, numbers, hyphen, underscore character `( a...z, 0...9, -, _ )`